thieu1995/mealpy/README.md

 ## Quick Notification

-* Hey hey, after receiving many questions about how to solve multiple (many) objective optimization problems with this library?.
-* Sorry to tell you that, this library for solving single (uni) objective optimization problems only.
-Since dealing with multiple objective functions is completely different (harder) than a single objective function.
-(Finding a Pareto front (reference front - true Pareto front) is NP-hard problem).
-* Therefore, I'm currently making a new library "momapy" - (A collection of the state-of-the-art Multiple/Many Objective Metaheuristic Algorithms in PYthon) for solving multiple/many objective optimizations.
-* "MOMAPY" will be hosted here: [link](https://github.com/thieu1995/momapy)
+* New version 1.1.0 is the very different then the previous version ( < 1.0.5) in term of passing hyper-parameters.
+* So please careful check your version before using this library.

 ## Introduction
-* MEALPY is a python module for the most of cutting-edge population meta-heuristic algorithms and is distributed under MIT license.
+* MEALPY is a largest python module for the most of cutting-edge nature-inspired meta-heuristic algorithms (population-based) and is distributed under MIT license.

+* But this library for solving single (uni or 1) objective optimization problem only.
+If you are facing multiple/many objective optimization problems (Finding a Pareto front or reference front) check out my new library "momapy" (A collection of the state-of-the-art Multiple/Many Objective Metaheuristic Algorithms in PYthon).
+  "MOMAPY" will be hosted here: [link](https://github.com/thieu1995/momapy)

 * The goals of this framework are:
     * Sharing knowledge of meta-heuristic fields to everyone without a fee
     * Helping other researchers in all field access to optimization algorithms as quickly as possible
-    * Implement the classical as well as the state-of-the-art meta-heuristics (The whole history of meta-heuristics)
+    * Implement the classical as well as the state-of-the-art meta-heuristics (The whole history of meta-heuristics
+    - currently including almost 100 algorithms)

 * What you can do with this library:
     * Analyse parameters of algorithms.